oko/nvml-exporter-rs/README.md

 1. Adding the field to the `Metrics` struct. `Gauge` should be used for global (system-wide) metrics, whereas `GaugeVec` should be used for metrics that are per-device.
 2. Adding the field initialization to `Metrics::new()` with the appropriate macro.
 3. Adding the collection implementation to `main::gather()`.
+4. New metrics should have their collection time impact measured with the `timed!` macro provided inline, and if costlier than a few milliseconds they should have an enable/disable mechanism flag added to the binary (see for example `--throttle-reasons`)

 ## Packaging